 8.2.
 Theoretical Prediction of clearness indexes

 A theoretical prediction has been made to predict the relationship between two indexes with a change of the solar elevation angle.
 The objective is to find the difference after a period of time.
 Time is a factor, which can change the solar elevation angle.
 The predictions in Figure 3, Figure 4 and Figure 5 uses solar elevation angles to compare the indexes.
 The original data, which is in blue lines, uses a solar elevation of 45 degrees, whereas the red lines are the data where the solar elevation angle is 5 degrees less than the original data.
 Nebulosity Index cannot be greater or equal to 1, however, Perez index allows to go above 4.50.
-Therefore, the prediction uses Nebulosity Index as the main axis to predict the voltage ratio of the voltage collected from the sun photometer.
+Therefore, the prediction uses the Nebulosity Index as the main axis to predict the voltage ratio of the voltage collected from the sun photometer.
 The assumption of this prediction is the diffuse voltage is fixed by the sensor viewing angle.